lisawagner/react-router-pages/README.md

 # React Router

-This project starts out as a react-router-dom 5 app and is converted into v6.
+Using react-router-dom v6

 ## Set Up

-Make sure you have installed the correct version(s) of react-router-dom.
+Verify you have installed the correct version of react-router-dom.

 ### `Switch & Exact Matches`